dhobale-arun/Analyzing-dataset/README.md

-# Analyzing-dataset
+# Analyzing a real world data-set with SQL and Python
-Analyzing a real world data-set with SQL and Python
+Analyzed socio-economic data of Chicago city